exasol/integration-test-docker-environment/README.md

 In order to start a Docker-DB Test Environment, you need:

+* Tests Operating System:
+  * Linux
+  * MaxOS X with [Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/) works with some limitations, for more details, see [here](#macos-x-support).
-* Linux (MaxOS X and Windows are currently not supported, because the Exasol Docker-DB requires [privileged mode](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities))
+  * Windows is currently **not supported**, because the Exasol Docker-DB requires [privileged mode](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).
+Please use a Linux virtual machine.
 * Docker with privileged mode
+* At least 2 GiB RAM
 * We recommend at least 15 GB free disk space on the partition where Docker stores its images and containers.
 On Linux Docker typically stores the images under `/var/lib/docker`.